 All hauled septic waste must be manifested using the SPWRP manifest forms.

 Disposal Fee Collection Procedures

-Septic waste haulers must pay disposal fees to SPWRP for discharging any septic waste loads at the City approved receiving station (SPWRP SWRF).
-SPWRP establishes accounts that customers can use for their entire fleets and draw from in conjunction with each load discharged at the receiving station.
-Disposal fees are drawn from the customer’s account on a per gallon basis, based on a per load basis and applied as 100% of the truck’s discharge capacity.
+Septic waste haulers must pay disposal fees to SPWRP for discharging any septic waste loads at the City approved receiving facility (SPWRP SWRF).
+SPWRP establishes accounts that customers can use for their entire fleets and draw from in conjunction with each load discharged at the receiving facility.
+Disposal fees are billed on a per gallon basis, based on a per load basis and applied as 100% of the truck’s discharge capacity.
 No disposal account can be activated until the hauler has obtained all necessary permits.
-Payment options include check, money order or combinations thereof.
+Payment options include check or money order.

 The City of Englewood’s approved receiving facility for hauled septic wastes is located at South Platte Water Renewal Partners (SPWRP), Septic Waste Receiving Facility (SWRF) at 2900 South Platte River Dr., Englewood, CO.
 80110.
 The SWRF accepts septic tank waste, portable toilet waste, and domestic waste ONLY.
 Refer to the Englewood Municipal Code 12-2-5 for more information about discharging industrial wastes.
 The receiving facility is normally open for business everyday between 7:00 am and 7:00 pm.